What You Must Know This 2021 Tax Season

 Here are a few simple rules to follow to protect yourself from becoming a tax-fraud victim.

 First, never give out personal information to a stranger over the phone.
 Period.

 Furthermore, beware if the IRS calls you by phone or sends you an email.
 The agency primarily uses regular mail to contact taxpayers.
 It would also never call to request credit card details or personal information, threaten repercussions, or discuss unexpected refunds.

 You must also take care when an “IRS” message contains suspicious links or attachments.
 Do not click on those if you’re not sure what’s behind them.

-Finally, when working with new tax advisors, do some background checks on them, such as what’s their license status and if they have a history of disciplinary actions.
+Finally, when working with a new tax advisor, do some background checks first.
+Check their license status and if they have a history of disciplinary actions.
 You can get that information on Better Business Bureau’s website, your state’s Board of Accountancy for CPAs, the IRS’ directory for enrolled agents, and your state’s Bar Association for attorneys.